Install Claude Code on Mac

 - Test your code in your preferred IDE.

 Note: Claude operates inside a project folder.
-It define writing permissions in the folder and saves settings in that folder.
+It defines writing permissions in the folder and saves settings in that folder.
 It’s Claude’s workspace.

 Next Steps